isle-project/isle-dashboard/README.md

 $ npm install
 ```

+#### Configuration

+Edit the [config/server.json](https://github.com/isle-project/isle-dashboard/blob/master/config/server.json) file to change the address where the [ISLE server][isle-server] and dashboard will be hosted.

 #### Bundle

-Execute the `npm run build` command to create a bundle of the ISLE dashboard, which can then be hosted on a server.
-Change the `homepage` field of the `package.json` file to point to the address where the dashboard will be hosted.
+Execute the `npm run build` command to create a bundle of the ISLE dashboard, which can then be hosted on the server.

 #### Deploy